sevanetrebchenko/sevanetrebchenko.github.io/projects/hybrid-rendering-engine/hybrid-rendering-engine.md

 </br>

 It is trivial to tell where model geometry complexity lies with such a spatial representation, as more densely packed areas of meshes will contain more frequent and smaller subdivisions.
 Conversely, simpler areas with less geometry will contain fewer, larger subdivisions.
-[Click to read more]() about the implementation details of constructing the BSP tree and Octree spatial data structures used for this project!
 </br>

 <a id="gjk_collision_detection"></a>